kroma-network/.github/CONTRIBUTING.md

 ## Prerequisite

-Each repository is recommended to provide a `.gitmessage` If the repository contains `.gitmessage`, please add `.gitmessage` and follow the convention.
+We recommend that every repository provides a `.gitmessage`.
+Once you create this `.gitmessage`, please add it into your `.git/config` with the following command:

 ```shell
 > git config commit.template /path/to/.gitmessage